How to grow blueberries

 For best results PlantNet recommends that blueberries be grown in a pot or tub (50 cm minimum diameter) as this gives you more control over the pH, and provides good drainage to help control potential root disease often found in garden soil.
 Don’t use black coloured pots as these heat up in the sun which will be detrimental to the plants root system.

 Premium potting mixes are the first choice when you want the very best for your plants.
-They have a greater water-holding capacity, contain added nitrogen and other plant nutrients, and remain at peak performance for a longer period compared to cheaper alternatives.
-They are a worthwhile investment, especially for those superior plants which you need to keep looking spectacular as decorative specimens.
-Premium potting mixes are marked on the bag by Red Standards Marks ‘ticks’
+They have a greater water-holding capacity, contain added nitrogen and other plant nutrients, and remain at peak performance for longer than cheaper alternatives.
+They are a worthwhile investment, especially for those superior plants you need to keep looking spectacular as decorative and fruiting specimens.
+Premium potting mixes are marked on the bag by Red Standards Marks ‘ticks’.

-Fertilisers should be applied evenly accross the top of the pot or root zone.
+Fertilisers should be applied evenly across the top of the pot or root zone.